InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 3) Make sure the the following CMake variables are correctly setup

-  - LATEX_COMPILE       pointing to the "latex"   executable
+  - LATEX_COMPILER       pointing to the "latex"   executable
-  - BIBTEX_COMPILE      pointing to the "bibtex"  executable
+  - BIBTEX_COMPILER      pointing to the "bibtex"  executable
-  - DVIPDF_COMPILE      pointing to the "dvipdf"  executable
+  - DVIPDF_COMPILER      pointing to the "dvipdf"  executable
   - FIG2DEV_EXECUTABLE  pointing to the "fig2dev" executable
   - MAKEINDEX_COMPILE   pointing to the "makeindex" executable
   - IMAGEMAGICK_CONVERT_EXECUTABLE pointing to the "convert" executable
   - PERLCXXPARSER       pointing to the perl script ParseCxxExamples.pl
   - ITK_SOURCE_DIR      pointing to the directory where you have ITK sources.
+  - ITK_EXECUTABLES_DIR pointing to the directory where you have the ITK executables.
+                        (This path specifies the directories where the built examples are, so they can be executed and figures and text and graphs extracted from them)
+  - ITK_DATA_PATHS      Additional paths where you might find input data for the examples By default you will find the string ${ITK_SOURCE_DIR}/Examples/Data While this should be sufficient for the examples currently in the ITK toolkit, other paths containing data may in future be added in a double colon seperated list such as c:/ITK/src/Examples/Data::c:/Data/BrainWebData/ Note that you need the BrainWeb data to run.

 4) configure and generete the Makefiles